7ejasVijay/7ejasVijay/README.md

 - Editors: NVIM, VS Code

 ## Today
-- Resolved a lot of errors related to node version upgrade
+- The node version upgrade has a lot of trait and type errors

 Thanks for stopping by! 😊